 Image by Bee You Organics

-About Bee You Organics’ Plastic Free Sunscreen
+About Bee You Organics’ Best Zero Waste Sunscreens

-Bee You Organics’ broad-spectrum zero waste sunscreen not only has cult following rave-type reviews on Etsy, but is also made with entirely USDA-certified organic ingredients.
+Joining these natural sunscreen brands, Bee You Organics’ broad-spectrum zero waste sunscreen not only has cult following rave-type reviews on Etsy, but is also made with entirely USDA-certified organic ingredients.

 These include unrefined Shea butter, beeswax or carnauba wax, unrefined coconut oil, sweet almond oil, and sunflower oil.

-They make both zero waste vegan and non-vegan sunscreen, meaning you’ll either get beeswax or Carnauba wax as the waterproofing agent.
+They make both vegan and non-vegan sunscreen, meaning you’ll either get beeswax or Carnauba wax as the waterproofing agent.
 Note that Carnauba wax is not quite as effective at waterproofing and will simply need to be reapplied a bit more often.

 They come in either reusable tins or compostable paperboard push-up tubes.
 They even offer a “no-label” option to reduce further waste.